Shing-Tung Yau: Biography

 He spent a year as a member of the Institute for Advanced Study at Princeton before joining Stony Brook University in 1972 as an assistant professor.
 In 1974, he became an associate professor at Stanford University.
-In 1976 he took a visiting faculty position with UCLA and married physicist Yu-Yun Kuo, who he knew from his time as a graduate student at Berkeley.
-From 1984 to 1987 he worked at University of California, San Diego.
-Since 1987, he has been at Harvard University.
-In April 2022, Yau announced a forthcoming move from Harvard to Tsinghua University.
+In 1976, he took a visiting faculty position at UCLA and married physicist Yu-Yun Kuo, whom he knew from his time as a graduate student at Berkeley.
+In 1979, he moved back to the Institute for Advanced Study and he became a professor there in 1980.
+In 1984, he took a chair professorship at University of California, San Diego.
+In 1987, he moved to Harvard University.
+In April 2022, Yau retired from Harvard, where he was William Caspar Graustein Professor of Mathematics Emeritus.
+In the same year, he moved to Tsinghua University as a professor of mathematics.

-In 1978, Yau became "stateless" after the British Consulate revoked his Hong Kong residency due to his United States permanent residency status.
+According to Yau's autobiography, he became "stateless" in 1978 after the British Consulate revoked his Hong Kong residency due to his United States permanent residency status.
 Regarding his status when receiving his Fields Medal in 1982, Yau stated "I am proud to say that when I was awarded the Fields Medal in mathematics, I held no passport of any country and should certainly be considered Chinese."
 Yau remained "stateless" until 1990, when he obtained United States citizenship.

-With science journalist Steve Nadis, Yau has written a non-technical account of Calabi-Yau manifolds and string theory, a history of Harvard's mathematics department, and an autobiography.
+With science journalist Steve Nadis, Yau has written a non-technical account of Calabi-Yau manifolds and string theory, a history of Harvard's mathematics department, a case for the construction of the Circular Electron Positron Collider in China, an autobiography, and a book on the relation of geometry to physics.